Elliot-D-Hill/best-practices/README.md

----
-jupyter:
-  jupytext:
-    text_representation:
-      extension: .md
-      format_name: markdown
-      format_version: '1.3'
-      jupytext_version: 1.13.8
-  kernelspec:
-    display_name: .venv
-    language: python
-    name: python3
----

-# The Computational Almanac

-## Best practices, standards and conventions
+# Best practice for computational projects

+See [this project](https://github.com/Elliot-D-Hill/pytorch-template.git) for an example that attempts to follow the practices laid out in this document.

-### Why do we use standards and conventions?
+## Why do we adopt best practices, standards and conventions?

 Accelerates your research by reducing the number of issues you have to devote brainpower towards

 By establishing or using a common convention that everyone adheres to, you reduce mental overhead and communication errors in your team

-### When should you use conventions
+## When should you use conventions

 - When a decision is not relevant to your research question
 - If there is no clear advantage between multiple options, default to convention

 On the flip side, conventions are good candidates for new research if you can improve upon them

 ## Version control

 Version control is probably one of the most important skills to learn.

 Use git; Learn the basics: add, commit, push, branch, checkout, clone, merge, etc. These commands cover 95% of git use cases and it's easy to expand from there as needed.

 Use a web-based version control tool like GitHub, GitLab, or BitBucket (these all interface with git and other version control systems).

-#### Benefits
+### Benefits

 - Git is freedom; you don't have to fear breaking your code (or your colleagues' code); You can always revert back to a working version.
-- You no longer have to write file names like this: final_version36_last_one_i_promise_number2.txt
+- You no longer have to write file names like: final_version36_last_one_i_promise_2.txt

-#### Tips
+### Tips

-- Make changes on a new branch; when your your code is working again, merge the branch back into the main branch
+- Make changes on a new branch; when your code is working again, merge the branch back into the main branch
 - It's a good idea to keep your main branch as the stable/working branch
 - Make changes in small increments; this makes it easier to merge branches back into main
 - Commit often.
 If you make multiple changes and then your code throws an error, it is harder to determine what change caused the bug
 - Write helpful commit messages; this makes it easier to find where you need to revert to

 ### Version control on a team (GitHub, GitLab, BitBucket, etc.)

 So you want to add a new feature to the code or fix a bug you found?
 Here is a simple workflow I use for small teams:

-1. Open a public discussion via issues or on your team's communication channel (Slack/Teams/Discord)
+1. Open a public discussion via issues (GitHub/GitLab) or on your team's communication channel (Slack/Teams/Discord)
     1. State what the problem is
     2. State how you want to fix it
     3. Get feedback
 2. Create a new local branch and switch to it: `git checkout -b mybranch`
 3. Modify the code
 4. Stage and commit your changes:
-	1. `git add changed_file.py`
+    1. `git add modified_file.py`
     2. `git commit -m "A helpful commit message"`
-5. Repeat step 3. and 4. as needed (you can have multiple commits on the same branch)
+5. Repeat steps 3 and 4 as needed (you can have multiple commits on the same branch)
 6. Push your local branch to remote: `git push -u origin mybranch` (you only need `-u` to initialize the remote branch, afterwards you can just `git push`)
 7. When you are happy with your changes, open a merge/pull request
 8. Have others review your changes and make comments or suggest modifications
 9. Incorporation your team's feedback into your changes
 10. Resolve any merge conflicts
 11. When all parties are satisfied, merge the branch to the main/master branch
 12. Delete the old branch

 ## Automate the boring stuff